Humanities

 The History classes focus on the country's founding documents, influences on those documents and the founding fathers, as the substructure for American exceptionalism.

-History Teachers
+History / Social Studies Teachers

 Jennifer Barrett